suse-janguyen/fleet-awesome/README.md

 ## Fleet Awesome

-A curated list of minimal reproducible examples, managed by SUSE Rancher Fleet.
-All assets should be quick and minimal, if customization is necessary, allow flexible config through secrets or downstream cluster `ConfigMap` objects.
+A curated list of minimal reproducible examples, usable via SUSE Rancher Fleet.
+All assets are quick and minimal, focusing on a local lab environment.
+Customization with flexible config through secrets or downstream cluster `ConfigMap` objects.
+By default the options for the Bundles, _or snippets, recipes_ are opnionated towards operational efficiency, proof-of-concepts or pilot experiments.
-Unlike other "awesome-something" lists, the role of Fleet is as a facilitator for gitops operations.
-Repository has fleet-focused convention and formatting.
+Unlike other "awesome-something" lists, the role of Fleet is as a facilitator for gitops operations with the repository using fleet-focused conventions and formatting.

 ## QuickStart